The OASIS

 Remember OASIS is an ASSESSMENT and not a QUESTIONNAIRE.
 It can be a collaboration with other disciplines and completed oer 5 days.
 But it’s based on what the patient can demonstrate at that visit, not what they tell you they can do.
 OBSERVE!!!

-Outcome and Assessment Information Set) is officially the data collection tool used by Medicare to ensure standard quality care is being provided by home health agencies across the U.S. The Centers for Medicare and Medicaid Services (CMS) adopted as it mission a model for quality care from the Institute of Medicine (IOM).
+OASIS (Outcome and Assessment Information Set) is officially the data collection tool used by Medicare to ensure standard quality care is being provided by home health agencies across the U.S. The Centers for Medicare and Medicaid Services (CMS) adopted as it mission a model for quality care from the Institute of Medicine (IOM).

 The OASIS is constantly evolving to meet the criteria set forth by Congress to comply with the latest requirements for Medicare.